A Retreat to Co-create Personal and Collective Capacity

 It is our intent to make this retreat available to anyone regardless of their financial means.
 If you need more clarity about the amount that would work for us please contact the organizers.

 We would like to make it clear that contributions toward the sustainability of the retreat team are in addition to and separate from room and board costs, and is given to different organizations.

 The workshop will be held in Zagroda Ojrzanów which is located near Warsaw in beautiful surroundings.
 It is an amazing place with a small lake for swimming, bikes to rent, forest to walk in, and great food.
 Due to remote location, the internet access is very limited.
 It takes half an hour by car from Warsaw Airport Okęcie (WAW) or central train station and an hour from Modlin Airport (WMI).
 We offer you private transportation from both airports and the train station to the venue.

 96-321 Żabia Wola

 Lodging and Food

 Room and board costs are separate from the gift economy and do not contribute in any way to the sustainability of the retreat.
 These are non-negotiable and required by our host venue.
-You will pay in cash in Polish Zloty PLN directly to the venue for food, coffee breaks and accommodations when you arrive.
+You will pay in cash in Polish Zloty PLN directly to the venue when you arrive.
 When you register for the retreat, you will receive a link to an Accommodation, Meal and Transportation Options Form, where you will be able to let us know about your preferences, so that we can take care of you.
 Room assignments are subject to availability and are first-come-first-served.

 Please see options of food and accommodation for the whole retreat.
 Packages include meals starting from lunch on 9th May ending with lunch on 15th May.